radioblodo/SC1015/README.md

 2. Naive - assumes that the features of the model are independent of each other.
 This makes the model more flexible and less complex, making it less prone to overfitting.
 3. Does not require huge training data

-We used the same training and test data sets and the resultant accuracy in predicting `Stroke` is 68%.
+We used the same training and test data sets and the resultant accuracy in predicting `Stroke` is 66%.
+Then we used `GridSearcCV` to make adjustments to the hyperparameters and improved the model's accuracy to 67%.

 ### 8. Conclusion
 From our project, we cleaned our dataset and performed exploratory analysis.
 Then, we implemented 4 different machine learning models and evaluated their accuracy in predicting `Stroke`.
 Out of the 4 models, we found out that `K Nearest Neighbour` was the most accurate at 86%.